Truck Accidents Caused by Negligence

 Trucking companies are expected to uphold certain standards to protect the truck driver and reduce the chances of a truck accident.
 These companies are expected to uphold the following regulations:

 - Truck driver employees have a commercial driver’s license

 - Truck drivers cannot drive longer than 14 hours

 - Mandatory 10-hour breaks must occur between driving periods

 Breaking these rules can add to the stress truck drivers already face with long driving hours, low physical activity, limited access to healthy meals, and irregular work shifts.
 Trucking companies who breach regulations may be held liable for a truck driver’s injuries and whoever else was injured in the accident.

 Truck manufacturers can also be held liable for defective product parts that hinder with the truck’s performance.
 A defective truck part, like faulty brakes, can be traced back to the product manufacturer or mechanic who knowingly installed faulty brakes.

 Figuring out who to sue and where to seek compensation after an unexpected truck accident can be challenging.
 Try talking with a Camillus Personal Injury Lawyer if you or a loved one has suffered personal injuries from a truck accident caused by another driver, your trucking company employer, or a defective product.
 You may be eligible to receive compensation for medical expenses, pain and suffering, and lost wages.

 At Gattuso & Ciotoli, we have years of experience with truck accident claims.
 Call us today at (315) 314-8000 for a free consultation.
-Our offices are located in Central New York, Syracuse, Watertown, Binghamton, Fayetteville, North Syracuse, Camillus, Liverpool, Cortland, and Auburn.
+Our offices are located in Central New York, Syracuse, Watertown, Binghamton, Syracuse, North Syracuse, Camillus, Liverpool, Cortland, and Auburn.
 We will work with you to investigate your claim and collect the evidence you need for compensation.